 Screen time is directly linked to depression in the workplace.
 Some of us use 2, 3 or even more devices at a time.
 We often do not disconnect all day and that’s a real problem.
 Even when we do take a break (or think we do) it is likely you’ll have your mobile in your hand, so you are defeating the purpose in one way.
 People who work in sectors where they need to be online and / or connected on the phone have strict health and safety regulations they need to follow, and in an office or call centre this should be and is strictly reinforced.
 Workers must take regular breaks and if they do not take their full allocation for a break, they are equally likely to get into trouble as arriving late.

 Many who have switched to using the computer as the main tool for communicating for work because of the lockdown, just don’t know about how detrimental too much time on the computer can be, and the health effects can be very real.

-Disturbed sleep due to excessive screen time, and a lack of routine (which I wrote about in a previous blog post – see links at the end) also create pressure on your physical and mental wellbeing.
-So use routine to control your screen time and working hours.
+Disturbed sleep due to excessive screen time, and a lack of routine also create pressure on your physical and mental wellbeing.
+So create a routine to control your screen time and working hours.

 Pressure is OK, stress is not